pkardas/notes/books/clean-agile.md

 Story points are a unit of estimated effort, not real time.
 They are not even estimated time - they are estimated effort.
 Velocity is not a commitment.
 The team is not making a promise to get 30 points done during the iteration.
 They aren't even making the promise to try get 30 points done.
-This is nothing mor ethan their best guess as to how many points will be complete by the end of the iteration.
+This is nothing more than their best guess as to how many points will be complete by the end of the iteration.

 The Four-Quadrant Game (The Highest Return of Investment) - the stories that are valuable but cheap will be done right